jfernandezdevelasco/2p-neural-graphs/README.md

 the developing barrel cortex,” Nat.
 Neurosci., vol. 26, no. 9, pp. 1555– 1565, Sep.
 2023, DOI: [10.1038/s41593-023-01405-5](https://doi.org/10.1038/s41593-023-01405-5).

-The original implementation can be found in the repository associated with the paper: HolohubDev on GitLab (https://gitlab.com/yannicko-neuro/holohubdev).
+The original implementation can be found in the repository associated with the paper: [HolohubDev](https://gitlab.com/yannicko-neuro/holohubdev) on GitLab.

 [3] L. Mòdol, V. H. Sousa, A. Malvache, T. Tressard, A. Baude, and R.
 Cossart, “Spatial Embryonic Origin Delineates GABAergic Hub Neurons